WILLIAMSTOWN -- The Mount Greylock football team has been here before. When the postseason rolls around, the team heads to artificial turf fields.

 The practices on a turf field apparently are helping.
 Not only are the Mounties perfect the past few seasons in the playoffs, but they also put up a state playoff record 62 points on Tuesday night.

 "I don't know if you can see it in the game, but our team is just used to it," running back Ethan Ryan said.
 "A lot of kids come off grass and onto turf and they don't know what it is like.
 It's a little more of a solid ground.
-You can
+You can make cuts faster on it and things like that.
+It's just another way coach Flaherty gets us prepared, as always."

 A turf field provides a smoother surface for the players.
 On a grass field, the weather can play a big role on the field conditions.